Kroxyl/TerminologyM2TAL-DG/README.md

     <li>O : outside a term</li>
 </ul>

-- B : Beginning of multiword term
-- I : Inside a multiword term (not at the beginning)
-- O : outside a term

 ## Run

 To run this project, you just have to open the TerminologyProject.ipynb in jupyter notebook and run all the cells.